Singularities in massive conformal gravity: Introduction

 where $\Phi_\mathrm{cl}$ represents the dynamical fields that are solutions of the classical field equations of the theory and $S[\Phi_\mathrm{cl}]$ is the on-shell classical action of the theory.
 A consistent on-shell effective action requires that either all of its expansion terms be finite or that its classical term be finite and its perturbed terms be at least renormalizable.
 In this way, there is no consistency problem with the classical solutions of a renormalizable field theory being singular as long as the on-shell classical action of the theory does not diverge at the singularity.
 This idea is in line with the finite action principle first proposed in Ref. \cite{Bar1} and recently revisited in Ref. \cite{Bar2}.

-Unfortunately, GR is not perturbatively renormalizable \cite{Gor,Ven} and thus we cannot analyze the quantum effects of the singularities on it.
+Unfortunately, GR is not perturbatively renormalizable \cite{Gor,Ven} and thus we cannot analyze the quantum effects of the curvature singularities on it\footnote{Here we are not judging the validity of GR at low energies as an effective theory.
+What we are saying is that even though the theory has singular spacetimes whose on-shell classical actions are finite, such as the Schwarzschild spacetime, its on-shell effective action is divergent at two-loop level and thus the theory cannot solve the singularity problem, which is a quantum problem and not a classical one.}.
 Instead, here we will study such effects in a power-counting renormalizable \cite{Far1,Far2} theory of gravity called massive conformal gravity (MCG) \cite{Far3}.
-Besides being invariant under coordinate transformations, this theory is also invariant under the conformal transformations
+Besides being invariant under coordinate transformations, this theory is also invariant under the (local) conformal transformations

-where $\Omega(x)$ is an arbitrary function of the spacetime coordinates, and $\Delta_{\Phi}$ is the scaling dimension of the dynamical field $\Phi$, whose values are $-2$ for the metric field, $0$ for gauge bosons, $1$ for scalar fields and $3/2$ for fermions.
+where the conformal factor $\Omega(x)$ is an arbitrary function of the spacetime coordinates, and $\Delta_{\Phi}$ is the scaling dimension of the dynamical field $\Phi$, whose values are $-2$ for the metric field, $0$ for gauge bosons, $1$ for scalar fields and $3/2$ for fermions.
 The extra conformal symmetry of MCG allows us to move the ghost pole that appears in the massive spin-$2$ propagator of the theory by varying the conformal gauge fixing parameter such that the ghost pole does not contribute to the gauge-invariant absorptive part of the $S$-matrix, which leads to the unitarity of the theory \cite{Far4}.
 This gives to MCG an advantage over other renormalizable theories of gravity that are non-unitary such as higher-derivative gravity \cite{Ste,John}.

-Furthermore, classically it has been shown so far that MCG is free of the van Dam-Veltman-Zakharov (vDVZ) discontinuity \cite{Far5}, it can reproduce the orbit of binaries by the emission of gravitational waves \cite{Far6}, it fits well with the Type Ia supernovae (SNIa) data without the cosmological constant problem \cite{Far7}, it is consistent with solar system observations \cite{Far8} and it predicts the observed primordial abundances of light elements \cite{Far9}.
+The unitarity of MCG is a crucial factor in choosing it for the study of the quantum effects of the singularities, since a non-unitary $S$-matrix is unphysical.
+Furthermore, classically\footnote{The ghost can also produce instabilities in the classical solutions of the theory.
+However, the solutions studied so far have proven to be stable.}, it has been shown so far that MCG is free of the van Dam-Veltman-Zakharov (vDVZ) discontinuity \cite{Far5}, it can reproduce the orbit of binaries by the emission of gravitational waves \cite{Far6}, it fits well with the Type Ia supernovae (SNIa) data without the cosmological constant problem \cite{Far7}, it is consistent with solar system observations \cite{Far8} and it predicts the observed primordial abundances of light elements \cite{Far9}.

 This paper is organized as follows.
 In the next section, we derive the MCG on-shell classical total action.
 In Sec. \ref{sec3}, we present a detailed discussion on the renormalizability of MCG.
 In Sec. \ref{sec4}, we analyze the quantum effects of the big bang singularity on the theory.
 In Sec. \ref{sec5}, we repeat the same analysis made in the previous section but now for the case of a black hole singularity.
 Finally, conclusions are given in Sec. \ref{sec6}.